kshitizranjan15/FSAD_ASSIGNMENT_GROUP_6/README.md

 ### Prerequisites
 - Python 3.13 or higher
 - Node.js 16 or higher
-- MySQL 8.0 or higher
+- MySQL Database (using db4free.net)

 ### Installation